KILTprotocol/docs/docs/concepts/04_Credentials/02_ctypes.md

 - Identifier: `$id` in the format `kilt:ctype:0x{cTypeHash}`
 - KILT specific JSON-Schema: '[http://kilt-protocol.org/draft-01/ctype-input#](http://kilt-protocol.org/draft-01/ctype-input#)'
-- Title: Defines a user-friendly name for the CType that makes it easier for users to contextualise
+- Title: Defines a user-friendly name for the CType that makes it easier for users to contextualize
 - Properties: Each property is the attribute the claimer wishes to have attested by the attester.

 ### Properties